grompe/BTWTweak/patcher/readme.txt

 - Fix vanilla issue (MC-4855) with mob spawner spawn area not being centered on the spawner

+- Add ability to turn off gravestones by setting gpeBlockGravestoneID to zero in BTWTweak.cfg

 v0.9

 - Fix crash when attempting to view Achievements